 Your Ergonomic Computer Desk

 Anyone who spends time using a computer workstation will appreciate the importance of setting up an ergonomic computer desk and workspace.
-Even small adjustments in the position of a keyboard or monitor can make a big difference in reducing pain or eye strain.
+Even small adjustments in the position of a keyboard or monitor or using an ergonomic foot rest can make a big difference in reducing pain or eye strain.

 Setting up an ergonomic computer desk and workspace is not difficult.
 Just keep the basic ergonomic principles in mind, and determine the right ergonomic products for your workspace.

 When setting up an ergonomic computer desk, the work surface height is a great place to start.
 If you have your desk already, note the shape of the desk edge you’ll be facing when you work.
 A traditional, rectangular desk with a straight edge provides the most flexibility in setting up a monitor and keyboard tray.
 However, there are easy solutions for desks that form a radius, diagonal or 90-degree corner -- popular configurations in today’s home and commercial office spaces.
 Adjustable-height work surfaces are ideal for stations with multiple users.